 Mission and Vision

 Rescues 2the Rescue is a program created by Working Dogs for Conservation (WD4C) and the International Fund for Animal Welfare (IFAW).
-We aim to connect high-energy, difficult to place shelter dogs with detection dog trainers and other such working dog programs.
-Rescues 2the Rescue facilitates these connections in order to provide a sound and successful adoption option and to provide a resource to bridge the gap between shelters and working dog programs in order to provide difficult to place dogs with enriching and rewarding careers.
+We aim to connect high-energy, high-drive shelter dogs with detection dog trainers and other such working dog programs.
+As a bridge between shelters and working dog trainers, Rescues 2the Rescue offers a sound, successful alternative to traditional adoption for difficult to place dogs and provides them with enriching and rewarding careers.

-Rescues 2the Rescue is a facilitative body, with the capacity to connect adoptable dogs with potential trainers.
-Trainers and dogs are vetted according to the guidelines below in order to maximize successful adoptions and minimize failures and poor matches.
-Rescues 2the Rescue will maintain the final decision regarding inclusion of both dogs and trainers in this program.
+Rescues 2the Rescue is a platform connecting adoptable dogs with trainers.
+Dogs and trainers are vetted according to the guidelines below to maximize successful adoptions and minimize failures and poor matches.
+Rescues 2the Rescue retains the final decision regarding inclusion of both dogs and trainers in this program.
 Rescues 2the Rescue will not be directly involved in the transfer of animals.

-The following guidelines are meant to provide a general overview of the policies and practices recommended for working dogs throughout their lives, especially during training and deployment.
-WD4C and IFAW advocate for the health, well-being, and humane treatment of dogs during every step of the process and throughout their time in a working dog program and retirement.
+The following guidelines provide a general overview of the policies and practices recommended for working dogs throughout their lives, especially during training and deployment.
+WD4C and IFAW prioritize the health, well-being, and humane treatment of dogs during every step of the process, including their time as a working dog and during retirement.

-We ask that anyone participating in Rescues 2the Rescue review these guidelines and use them to help their dog build a successful career in conservation detection.
+We ask that anyone participating in Rescues 2the Rescue review these guidelines and use them to help their dog build a successful career.
 For more information, please visit the Contact section of our website or email Rescues2theRescue@gmail.com.

-Detection dog trainers and partnering organizations will undergo the screening process (as described in the Guidelines for Working Dog Adoptions document) to ensure training methods meet WD4C and IFAW standards for humane training.
-Potential trainers/partners agree to abide by the screening administrators’ decision regarding inclusion on the website.
+Detection dog trainers and partnering organizations will undergo the screening process described in the Guidelines for Working Dog Adoptions to ensure their methods meet WD4C and IFAW standards for humane training.
+Potential trainers and partners agree to abide by the screening administrators’ decision regarding inclusion on the website.

 Trainers and partners participating in Rescues 2the Rescue agree to maintain humane standards for housing, care, training, and nutrition.

-Positive (i.e. reward-based) training methods must be the foundation of training programs in order for the trainer/organization to be in the Rescues 2the Rescue program.
+Positive (i.e. reward-based) training methods must be the foundation of training programs for the trainer/organization to be in the Rescues 2the Rescue program.

-An appropriate working schedule is essential for the health, well-being and working longevity of any working dog.
+An appropriate working schedule is essential for the health, well-being, and longevity of any working dog.
 Special considerations should include:

 - Length and timing of work schedule, especially considering the specific work the dog will be doing

-- Conditions of the physical environment including terrain, hot/cold weather conditions, extreme weather, and potential safety threats such as certain wildlife
+- Conditions of the physical environment including terrain, temperature, extreme weather, and potential safety threats such as dangerous wildlife

-- The individual needs of each dog and their health status at any given time
+- The individual needs of each dog and their current health status

 Dogs should never be worked to the point of exhaustion.
 Dogs should always be given adequate breaks according to the aforementioned conditions.
-Full day breaks should also be employed on a regular basis, so that dogs are able to recover.
+Days off should also be employed on a regular basis, so dogs are able to recover.

-WD4C recommends that approximate distance traveled – as measured by the straight line distance that the handler travels – should not exceed 8-12 km per day.
-Appropriate distance can vary significantly depending on the target and terrain, however, and it is important to ensure a reasonable distance as many off-leash jobs will mean the dog covers almost twice as much distance as the handler.
+WD4C recommends the approximate distance traveled–as measured by the straight-line distance the handler travels–should not exceed 8-12 km per day.
+However, appropriate distance can vary significantly depending on the target and terrain.
+It is important to ensure a reasonable distance as off-leash dogs will cover almost twice as much distance as the handler.

-Similar consideration should be given to a dog’s schedule and the amount of days they are working and require rest.
+Similar consideration should be given to a dog’s schedule and the frequency of working and resting days.

-Nutrition is critically important for conservation detection and working dogs.
-Dogs are often on their feet for full working days, up to five days per week.
-The rate at which they’re expending energy is generally greater than average house dogs, and so nutrition must be kept at a high standard in order to ensure dogs remain healthy, fit and capable of performing.
+Nutrition is critically important for working dogs.
+They are often on their feet for full working days, up to five days per week.
+The rate at which they’re expending energy is greater than most house dogs, so nutrition must be kept at a high standard to ensure dogs remain healthy, fit, and capable of performing.

-Diet should be established on an individual basis based on the following parameters:
+Diet should be individualized based on the following parameters:

 - Individual metabolic rates

-- How much work the dog does on a daily/weekly basis
+- How much work the dog does daily and/or weekly

 - What type of work the dog is doing